onera/paradigm/training/Python/01_Introduction/introduction.md

 <br/>

 - What ?
-Check if the points of a point cloud are inside or outside of a given closed surface
+Locate a point cloud into a mesh
 - What for ?
 Spatial interpolation, coupling

 <br/><br/>